-The Russian River estuary management and monitoring activities in 2022 resulted in incidental harassment (Level B harassment) of 720 harbor seals, well under the total allowed by the NMFS LOA.
-The number of incidental harassment occurrences in 2022 was lower than the average number per year from 2010 -2020 (1,234 occurrences).
+The Russian River estuary management and monitoring activities in 2023 resulted in incidental harassment (Level B harassment) of 576 harbor seals and 1 adult male California sea lion, well under the total allowed by the NMFS LOA.
+The number of incidental harassment occurrences in 2023 was lower than the average number per year from 2010 -2020 (1,234 occurrences).